-Many of the common delays in getting appointed as the executor can be avoided with the help of an experienced New York estate lawyer.
+Many of the typical delays in getting appointed as the executor can be avoided with the help of an experienced New York estate lawyer.
 They include:

-- Delay in the estate lawyer preparing documents – estate lawyers are busy, and it sometimes take longer than they claim to get things done.
+Delay in the estate lawyer preparing documents – estate lawyers are busy, and it sometimes takes longer than they claim to get things done.
 An inexperienced lawyer can get hung up on something he doesn’t know what to do and draft the case on for months for no reason.

 - Delay in sending notices